 - Running shoes with worn-out cushioning

-Muscle imbalances in runners can cause microtears, leading to Achilles tendon pain and swelling from excessive loading of the tendon during vigorous repetitive movements.
+Muscle imbalances in runners can cause microtears, leading to Achilles tendon pain and swelling due to excessive loading of the tendon during vigorous, repetitive movements.
 As it is a degenerative disease, Achilles tendinitis can result in Achilles tendon tears or ruptures if left untreated.

-Achilles tendon rupture and Achilles tendonitis are both common injuries to the tendon.
+Achilles tendon rupture and Achilles tendonitis are both common tendon injuries.
 Ruptures occur when the Achilles tendon is either stretched beyond its capacity or torn because of a sudden change in direction during physical activity.
-Achilles tendon ruptures usually occur near the midportion while Achilles tendonitis typically affects both the superficial and deep portion of the tendon.
+Achilles tendon ruptures usually occur near the midportion, while Achilles tendonitis typically affects both the superficial and deep portions of the tendon.

 How Can Physiotherapy Help with the Treatment of Achilles Tendonitis?

 Achilles tendonitis is most effective when diagnosed early by a physiotherapist, but most athletes attempt to run the pain off, which leads to the continued fraying of the tendon.
-The Achilles tendon is a rich layer of vascularized cells.
+The Achilles tendon is a richly vascularized layer of cells.
 When injured, the blood vessels essentially fail to deliver enough oxygen and nutrients to the cells of these fibrous tissues.

 A physiotherapist is a pain specialist in Singapore.
 The goal of physiotherapy is to restore pain-free movement by activating the extracellular matrix to regulate cellular healing function through manual therapy combined with non-invasive treatments such as Shockwave Therapy, Extracorporeal Magnetotransduction Therapy, or INDIBA Radiofrequency.